 As a USC student, you receive a special Gmail account that allows you to use your @usc.edu email address.
-This account gives you 30 gigabytes of online storage space and provides access to Google’s online word processing and spreadsheet programs, sharable calendars, and more.
+This account gives you unlimited online storage space and provides access to Google’s online word processing and spreadsheet programs, sharable calendars, and more.
 See itservices.usc.edu/google for more information on Google Apps at USC.

 Connecting to the USC Network

 You can connect to the USC network wirelessly or through ResNet.

 USC provides two wireless networks, an encrypted, high-speed network for students, faculty, and staff, along with an open guest wireless network.
 For information about connecting to the wireless networks, see itservices.usc.edu/wireless.